VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 | **RFC-16** | 0.7792 (0.6296 - 0.9259) | **1.0000** | 0.7000 | 0.8235 | **0.8571** |
 </div>

-In conclusion, while the RFC_7 model offers high overall accuracy, the RFC-16 model provides a much more effective balance of precision and sensitivity.
-The superior AUC and perfect precision on test sets suggest that this 16-gene signature is the most powerful candidate for clinical decision-making in melanoma immunotherapy.
+In conclusion, the RFC-16 model is much more effective than the RFC_7 model.
+Its high AUC and perfect precision make the 16-gene signature the best candidate for clinical use in melanoma treatment.

 # 4. CONCLUSION
-This project successfully developed a high-performance computational framework to predict immunotherapy response in melanoma patients through the following key outcomes:
+This project developed a high-performance framework to predict immunotherapy response in melanoma patients:
-- Identification of Molecular Signatures: Differential Expression Analysis (DEA) identified 1,540 genes with significant expression shifts, primarily enriched in lymphocyte activation and MHC protein complex pathways.
+- Identification of Molecular Signatures: DEA identified 1,540 genes related to immune pathways like lymphocyte activation.
-- Prognostic Validation: A core set of 8 survival-related biomarkers (e.g., FCRL3, IKZF3, PLA2G2D) was confirmed as critical protective factors with Hazard Ratios (HR) below 0.3.
+- Prognostic Validation: Eight survival biomarkers (e.g., FCRL3, IKZF3) were confirmed as protective factors with Hazard Ratios (HR) below 0.3.
-- Model Optimization: While the clinical baseline model (RFC_7) achieved a stable 81% accuracy, it demonstrated poor sensitivity with a low recall of 0.33 in identifying treatment responders.
+- Model Optimization: The clinical baseline model (RFC_7) had poor sensitivity (0.33 recall), but the RFC-16 model performed much better.
-- Superiority of RFC-16: The combined 16-gene model (RFC-16) proved to be the most effective architecture, achieving an AUC of 0.8571 and a perfect precision of 1.0, successfully overcoming the class imbalance issues inherent in clinical data.
+- Superiority of RFC-16: The 16-gene model (RFC-16) achieved an AUC of 0.8571 and perfect precision (1.0), effectively identifying treatment responders.
-- Potential Biomarker Insights: The dominant predictive weight of the SERTM2 gene (over 32% of feature importance) highlights its potential as a focal point for future diagnostic assays and targeted therapies.
+- Potential Biomarker Insights: The high importance of the SERTM2 gene (32%) highlights its potential for future diagnostic tools and therapies.